davepinch/pinchy.cc/content/topics/places/king-county-parks/tolt-macdonald-park-and-campground/tolt-macdonald-park-and-campground.md

 ---
-title: "Tolt MacDonald Park and Campground" also known as: John MacDonald Tolt River Park county park in:
+title: "Tolt-MacDonald Park and Campground" also known as: John MacDonald Tolt River Park county park in:
   - Carnation, Washington